Viz Extensions FAQ

 As a recognized Tableau Partner, you can trust that your data is never stored anywhere, not even temporarily.
 Like every tool we create, everything happens only inside your browser.

-For added security, our extensions are available on the cloud, hosted by us, but also on-premise if you want complete control (more about that later).
+For added security, our extensions are available on the cloud, hosted by us, but also on-premise if you want complete control.

 Can I get the Viz Extensions in my secure environment?